 We are a party to a management agreement with our Manager.
 Pursuant to that agreement, our Manager is entitled to receive a base management fee, an incentive fee, reimbursement of certain expenses and, in certain circumstances, a termination fee.
 Such fees and expenses do not have fixed and determinable payments.
-For a description of the management agreement provisions, see Note 13 of the notes to our consolidated financial statements as of December 31, 2019.
+For a description of the management agreement provisions, see Note 13 of the notes to our consolidated financial statements the year ended December 31, 2020.